HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 MQTT Topics authorization are managed the following way :

 #### Private Conversations
+This serve as an authentication mechanism to identify a message sender, something that's not provided by MQTT.

 Each user gets assigned a sender topic prefix path under the form of `conversations/private/{internalHermesUserID}`.
-This grants us that each user can only publish on all sub-topics under the "private namespace" in an authenticated way.
-This serve as an authentication mechanism to identify a message sender, something that's not provided by MQTT.
-Each user also gets subscribe rights on `conversations/private/+/{internalHermesUserID}` in order to be able to receive message in an authenticated way.
+In order for the subscriber to be able to trust the sender of a message a user can only publish on `conversations/private/{internalHermesUserID}/+` topic wildcard.
+Each user will then subscribe the `conversations/private/+/{internalHermesUserID}` topic wildcard in order to be able to receive message.

 In MQTT terms this means that on creation the user gets assigned the following ACLs :